ST10089495/JuniperJunctionDistilleryApp/README.md

 Refer to the [official Firebase documentation](https://firebase.google.com/docs/android/setup) for more details on setting up Firebase in your Android app.

+## Features

+- **Gin Tasting and Making Experiences:**
+  - Manage and track bookings from the connected website.

+- **Stock Management:**
+  - Keep track of available gin products.

+- **Supplies and Invoices:**
+  - Manage supplies, create invoices for suppliers and distributors.

+- **Employee Management:**
+  - Add, edit, and delete employee details.
 ## Usage

 ### 1. Gin Tasting and Making Experiences